Risk in the stock market

 Types of Risk

-• Bias.
-You can be an expert in analysis, technically, but something can steer portfolio decisions in a different direction.
-You know it.
+Bias.
+We all have it and choosing to operate on it will impact portfolio decisions.
+You could be an expert in analysis, technically, but something can steer portfolio decisions in a different direction from say an emotional reaction.

-Related: See what you can do about it in the Mindset study.
+Related: See what you can do about bias and emotional driven decisions in the Mindset study.

 Related: See the Strategy Study.

-• Sudden events: it happens and you can't see it coming.
+Sudden events: The stock market will react to sudden real world events.
+It happens and you can't see it coming.
 Nobody can realistically.

 Stock strategy: It pays to know what works.